ebloch/big-todos/README.md

 ## Skillz

-I've been  my mark-up and JS skills.
-This isn't perfect but it works!
+This project was apart of me improving my mark-up skills and leaning JavaScript.
+It's not perfect but it works!

 ## How To